-Design professionals and other members of the design team (i.e., architect/engineer staff; interior, theater and kitchen designers; fire modelers; and computer support staff) have a responsibility to gain technical skills and performance-based design skills through professional and/or university programs before embarking on a design project using performance-based design techniques.
+Registered design professionals and other members of the design team (such as architect/engineer staff; interior, theater and kitchen designers; fire modelers; and computer support staff) have a responsibility to gain technical skills and performance-based design skills through professional and/or university programs before embarking on a design project using performance-based design techniques.
 The intent is that the design team must consist of sufficiently qualified individuals to carry out the responsibilities necessary to design the proposed project.